HarryVallianos/EHBE_MPC_data/README.md

 The house has been used to test real-time Model Predictive Control using different model resolutions.

-For more information prease refer to our article: [TBD]
+For more information prease refer to our article:
+> Charalampos Vallianos, Matin Abtahi, Andreas Athienitis, Benoit Delcroix & Luis Rueda (2023) Online model-based predictive control with smart thermostats: application to an experimental house in Québec, Journal of Building Performance Simulation, DOI: https://doi.org/10.1080/19401493.2023.2243602

 ## Repository structure